Ashley Walker (astrochemist): Science communication and advocacy

 Walker has leveraged her social media platforms and networks within astronomy and planetary sciences to advocate for Black women and nonbinary individuals pursuing careers in science, technology, engineering, and mathematics (STEM).
 In 2019, she organized an event at the Adler Planetarium to highlight Black women in astrochemistry and planetary sciences as part of the Wakandacon convention.
 Building on the success of Black Birders Week, an online campaign that highlighted Black nature enthusiasts and increased the visibility of Black birders, Walker co-organized #BlackInAstro, #BlackInChem, and #BlackInPhysics weeks.
 In addition to highlighting Black scientists leading in those fields, the campaigns also advocated for eliminating graduate programs' reliance on the Graduate Record Examinations (GREs) and highlighting internships, funding support, and other career development opportunities for early career Black researchers.
 The inaugural #BlackInChem produced content in collaboration with the Royal Society of Chemistry and the American Chemical Society, while #BlackInAstro partnered with the American Astronomical Society's Astrobites to produce curated content for the week.
 These campaigns were collectively recognized by the journal Science as a finalist for 2020 Breakthrough of the Year.

 Walker is also a member of the American Astronomical Society, where she serves as the most junior member of the Society's Committee on the Status of Minorities in Astronomy with Louise O. V. Edwards.

 Personal life

 While an undergraduate, she lost her father, Kenneth Lovell, to lung cancer.
 After his death, she was mistakenly declared dead because she was listed as an informant on his death certificate, which placed her financial aid for college in jeopardy.
 She was able to raise over $8,000 in donations to complete her spring semester, as well as a summer fellowship at Harvard University.
+Walker is currently enrolled at Howard University, where she is pursuing a doctorate degree in atmospheric science.